kurtgodden/TidyDataProject/README.md

 This README explains at a high level how my run_analysis.R script works.
 A more detailed description. including all code, all output variables and their datatypes and units and all algorithmic descriptions appear in the accompanying CodeBook.md file.

 The script downloads and the operates on raw data (UCI HAR dataset) taken from experiments from a group of human subjects designated only by the integers 1-30.
-Each person wore a Samsung Galaxy S II smartphone on their waist, and data from the phone’s accelerometer and gyroscope sensors were obtained and processed while the subject engaged in six activities: Laying, Sitting, Standing, Walking Downstairs and Walking Upstairs.
+Each person wore a Samsung Galaxy S II smartphone on their waist, and data from the phone’s accelerometer and gyroscope sensors were obtained and processed while the subject engaged in six activities: Laying, Sitting, Standing, Walking, Walking Downstairs and Walking Upstairs.
 The training and test datasets both contained 561 variables.

 My task, and that of my script’s was to satisfy the following requirements: